aroaaredondo/lab6-microservices-aroaaredondo/REPORT.md

 Answer the following questions:

-- Why does the web service eventually recover?
+- **Why does the web service eventually recover?**
+This happens because the Web service uses Eureka as a dynamic discovery mechanism.
+Although it initially fails when trying to communicate with the instance that was stopped, once Eureka detects that this instance is no longer available, it updates its registry and provides the client with a revised list of active instances.
+From that moment on, requests are correctly routed to the instance that is still running.

-- How long did recovery take?
+- **How long did recovery take?**
+The recovery time corresponds to the interval required for Eureka to detect the instance failure and remove it from its registry.

-- What role does client-side caching play in the recovery process?
+- **What role does client-side caching play in the recovery process?**
+The client caches the list of instances provided by Eureka in order to avoid excessive queries to the server.
+As long as this cache still contains the failed instance, the client will continue trying to communicate with it.
+Once the cache is refreshed with the updated list of available instances, the client stops using the failed instance and the system returns to normal operation.

 ---

 ## 7. Conclusions

-Summarize what you learned about:

-- Microservices architecture
-- Service discovery with Eureka
-- System resilience and self-healing
-- Challenges you encountered and how you solved them
+In this lab session, I learned:

+- The practical aspects of microservices architecture and how it enables applications to scale through independent and decoupled services.

+- How services register themselves in Eureka and how clients can dynamically discover them without relying on static configurations.

+- How Eureka’s heartbeat mechanism works to detect which instances are active and which have failed, and how this process contributes to the system’s self-healing capabilities.

+- The role of client-side load balancing, which distributes requests across multiple instances to improve performance and availability.

 ---